oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

 # Using Secrets in Model Files

-You can use wdt model `@@FILE` macros to reference the WebLogic administrator username and password that's stored in a Kubernetes secret and to optionally reference additional secrets.
+You can use wdt model `@@FILE` macros to reference the WebLogic administrator username and password that is stored in a Kubernetes secret and to optionally reference additional secrets.

 Secret names are specified in your domain resource using the `weblogicCredentialsSecret` and `configOverridesSecrets` fields, and secret mounts are at the following locations: